-Draft Objective 7: To meet the county's identified housing needs, particularly genuinely affordable housing, based on the natural growth in population. and support our selected economic aspirations.
+Draft Objective 7: To meet the county's identified housing needs, particularly genuinely affordable housing, need being defined as based on the natural growth of the resident population and support our selected economic aspirations.

-Draft Objective 8: To ensure that a range of housing options are available that will cater for a variety of needs and are built for adaptability, energy efficiency and to a high quality and good design, and at maximum density to minimise landtake.
+Draft Objective 8: To ensure that a range of housing options are available that will cater for a variety of local resident and key worker needs and are built for adaptability, energy efficiency and to a high quality and good design, and at maximum density to minimise landtake.

-As it stands, there is an implicit conflict between the needs of the residents of Oxfordshire and the desire for growth which will further marginalise those who are underhoused and will never have the earning capacity to buy local homes, and yet this part of the population is essential to the community - nurses/carers, teachers, technical and admin staff etc.
+As it stands, there is an implicit conflict between the needs and reasonable aspirations of the residents of Oxfordshire on the one hand, and on the other the authorities' desire for a dash for growth which will further marginalise those who are underhoused and will never have the earning capacity to buy local homes, and yet this part of the population is essential to the community - nurses/carers, teachers, technical and admin staff etc.